tbicr/django-pg-zero-downtime-migrations/README.md

 2. `varchar(ANY)` to `text`
 3. `numeric(LESS, SAME)` to `numeric(MORE, SAME)` where LESS < MORE and SAME == SAME

+For other types migration will rewrite whole table (eg. will get downtime), so there are two ways to dealing with it:

+1. create new column, copy exist data, drop old column
+2. downtime

 For other operations propose to create new column and copy data to it.
 Eg. some types can be also safe, but you should check yourself.